Dobermann: Health

-Dilated cardiomyopathy is a major cause of death in Dobermanns.
-This disease affects the breed more than any other.
-Nearly 40% of DCM diagnoses are for Dobermann Pinschers, followed by German Shepherds at 13%.
-More recent studies based on European dogs, however, has indicated that DCM affected rates are much higher for this population than their American relatives: around 58% of European Dobermanns will develop DCM within their lifetime.
+Life expectancy

+A 2024 UK study found a life expectancy of 11.2 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
+A 2024 Italian study found a life expectancy of 8 years for the breed compared to 10 years overall.
+A 2005 Swedish study of insurance data found 68% of Dobermann died by the age of 10, higher than the overall rate of 35% of dogs dying by the age of 10.

+Cardiac health

+Cardiomyopathies are a common problem for the breed. and cardiac issues are a common cause of death in the breed with 15% of deaths being cardiac related according to a UK survey.
+Data from the University of Purdue Medical Veterinary Database found the breed to be predisposed to dilated cardiomyopathy (DCM) with 5.8% of Dobermanns having the condition.
+Another study in America found a prevalence of 7.32% for the condition.
+An English study of 369 cases found the Dobermann make up 16% of those.
+This disease impacts Dobermanns more severely than other breeds with an average survival time of 52 days compared to 240 days for other breeds.
+This is possibly due to the type of DCM that affects the Dobermann differing.
 Research has shown that the breed is affected by an attenuated wavy fiber type of DCM that affects many other breeds, as well as an additional fatty infiltration-degenerative type that appears to be specific to Dobermann Pinscher and Boxer breeds.

 This serious disease is likely to be fatal in most Dobermanns affected.

 Roughly a quarter of Dobermann Pinschers who develop cardiomyopathy die suddenly from seemingly unknown causes, and an additional fifty percent die of congestive heart failure.
 Among female Dobermanns, the sudden death manifestation of the disease is more common, whereas males tend to develop congestive heart failure.
 In addition to being more prevalent in Dobermanns, this disease is also more serious in the breed.
 Following a diagnosis, the average non-Dobermann has an expected survival time of 8 months; for Dobermann Pinschers, however, the expected survival time is less than two months.
 Although the causes for the disease are largely unknown, there is evidence that it is a familial disease inherited as an autosomal dominant trait.
-Investigation into the genetic causes of canine DCM may lead to therapeutic and breeding practices to limit its impact.